nhsuk/nhsuk-frontend/docs/contributing/README.md

 cd nhsuk-frontend
 ```

-> If you're cloning you're own fork, make sure you replace 'Username' in the git clone command above with your own GitHub username.

 ## 3. Install dependencies

-We use [npm](https://docs.npmjs.com/getting-started/what-is-npm) to manage the dependencies in development, which is included with the Nodejs installation.
+We use [node package manager (npm)](https://docs.npmjs.com/getting-started/what-is-npm) to manage the dependencies in development, which is included with the Nodejs installation.

+> Make sure you are in the project directory when you run the `npm install` command below.
+You can switch to the project directory with the command `cd nhsuk-frontend`.

 ```
 npm install
 ```

-> Make sure you are in the project directory when you run the `npm install` command, you can switch to the project directory with `cd nhsuk-frontend`

 ## 4. Start a local server